 It’s important to note here that my list is limited to the more major castle pieces in the parks, and does not include toy or gift-sized representations of castles, and also does not include castles located outside the parks.
-Without further delay, here is my list of the five castles in Walt Disney World parks.
+So without further delay, here is my list of the five castles in Walt Disney World parks.

 Cinderella Castle, Magic Kingdom